jaidetree/lein-rebl-example/README.md

                            :resource-paths ["env/dev/resources"]}})
 ```

-> **TIP**: _If you replace :dev profile with :repl the configuration only applies when running `lein.repl`.
+> **TIP**: _If you replace :dev profile with :repl the configuration only applies when running `lein repl`.
 Read the [lein profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md) docs for more configuration options._

 ### Lein Local Repo